christhonie/leave-application/README.md

 This is a web based leave application developed by and for DeARX Services.
 This application forms part of the Java training series hosted by DeARX Cape Town and is being developed by the team for their 2021 practical project.

-The application is was generated using [JHipster 6.10.5][] as a starting point, and developed further by custom modifications.
-The application is based on [Java 11](https://www.oracle.com/java/) for the back-end and [Angular](https://angular.io/) for the front-end.
-It uses [Maven](https://maven.apache.org/) for dependency management in Java and [NPM](https://www.npmjs.com/) for the same in the front-end.
+The application is was generated using [JHipster][], first using version [6.10.5](https://www.jhipster.tech/2020/11/07/jhipster-release-6.10.5.html), the latest 6.x version, and was then upgraded to version [7.0.1](https://www.jhipster.tech/2021/04/02/jhipster-release-7.0.1.html).
+This was used as a starting point and was then futher developed by custom modifications.
+The application is based on [Java 11](https://www.oracle.com/java/) for the back-end and [Angular][] for the front-end.
+It uses [Maven][] for dependency management in Java and [NPM][] for the same in the front-end.

 ## Development